 Making the Most of Your Doctor’s Appointment

-Before you head out to your next doctor's appointment, read these tips from Nurse Mary
+Before you head out to your next doctor's appointment, read these tips.

 Thinking About Going to See a Doctor?

 Going to a doctor’s appointment can be very intimidating and sometimes a bit scary, especially if you’re seeing a new doctor.
-As a registered nurse in the Cleveland Clinic Women’s Health Institute, I have seen individuals both male and female who are afraid to visit a doctor, delay making an appointment because of fear, forget what they want to ask once they are in the exam room and leave the visit with more questions than they came with.
+Many patients, both male and female, are afraid to visit a doctor, delay making an appointment because of fear, forget what they want to ask once they are in the exam room and leave the visit with more questions than they came with.

 Below are tips to help you make the most of your doctor’s appointment starting with scheduling the appointment to what you should do when you get home from an appointment.